Company director and manager jailed for 'sustained period of deception' in multi-million ANZ loan fraud

 ANZ has sought to recover the money and claims a $2.3m loss which included lost interest and legal and liquidators costs, the court heard today.

-Ho's lawyer Guyon Foley, however, said they lost funds claimed by ANZ appears to be at odds with documentary evidence and believed the bank's legal costs appeared high.
+But Ho's lawyer, Guyon Foley, said the lost funds claimed by ANZ appear to be at odds with documentary evidence and he believed the bank's legal costs appeared high.

 Justice Davison accepted the principal loss was $1.85m and did not take into account lost interest for ANZ when sentencing the two men.